HomeDev GuideRecipesAPI Reference

 XFormData class

 The XFormData class contains information on the content of a posted form.
-Normally a new XFormData class instance is created when a form is posted, but it is also possible to define an old post when loading a form to be able to re-edit data.
-This is also the class representing existing data when loading form data for a form.
+Normally, when you post a form, you create an XFormData class instance, but you can also define an old post when loading a form to re-edit data.
+The XFormData class represents existing data when loading form data for a form.

 DataTypes class

-The DataTypes class contains information about the data types available for form fields.
-These are contained in a public Types property, which is basically a hash table that contains keys and values, where keys are the unique key for the data type and the value is a regular expression.
+The DataTypes class contains information about the data types for form fields in a public Types property is a hash table containing keys and values, where keys are the unique keys for the data type, and the value is a regular expression.

-When you post form data, input is validated against the regular expression for the data type of the input control.
-If no data type is specified for the control, the data is validated against the public InvalidDefaultInputRegex string property.
+When you post form data, it validates the input against the regular expression for the data type of the input control.
+If you do not specify a data type for the control, it validates the data against the public InvalidDefaultInputRegex string property.
 A default validation prevents malicious data from being posted from a form.

 EPiServer.XForms.WebControls namespace